-The primary purpose of the Board of Studies is to take a holistic view of the student learning experience in order to assure and enhance the quality of learning opportunities.
-The groupings of the Boards of Studies will be determined by the Deputy Vice-Chancellor.
+1. The primary purpose of the Board of Studies is to take a holistic view of the student learning experience in order to assure and enhance the quality of learning opportunities.

-- Deputy Vice-Chancellor, or nominee (Chair)

-- Dean

-- · Head of Academic Quality

-- Head of Planning

-- Head of Registry
+Deputy Vice-Chancellor, or nominee2 (Chair) Dean Head of Academic Quality Head of Planning Head of Registry

-- Academic Heads or equivalent (depending on the provision being considered) - Course Leaders, or a nominee (depending on the provision being considered) - · One member of academic staff from Contextual Studies
+Academic Heads or equivalent (depending on the provision being considered) Course Leaders, or a nominee (depending on the provision being considered) One member of academic staff from Contextual Studies

-- Academic Heads (from provision not being considered) - · President of the Students' Union - A member of Student Parliament appointed by the President of the Students' Union
+Academic Heads (from provision not being considered) President of the Students' Union

+A member of Student Parliament appointed by the President of the Students' Union